Home

 The Plaza de Toros de la Maestranza was constructed over the late-17th and 18th centuries and is one of the most famous venues in all of Spain to take in a bullfight.
 On a side note: before the construction of the Plaza de Toros corridas In Sevilla were held in the Plaza de San Francisco which was specially prepared for the events.
 Located on the Paseo de Colon, in the center and alongside the river Guadalquivir, it's hard to miss The Plaza de Toros with it's baroque facade, painted white with yellow trim.
 The ring is oval in shape rather than a perfect circle, a detail which can be seen well from the Giralda.
 In the beginning of the 20th century the Plaza de Toros was renovated by architect Aníbal Gonzalez, who is perhaps best know for his design of the Plaza de España.
 Gonzalez also added several of the buildings around the main structure including the Museo de la Real Maestranza de Sevilla, the chapel or capilla, as well as the social quarters for the Real Maestranza de Caballería.
 The Museum holds a number of posters, clothing and other items related to bullfighting in the city of Sevilla.
 Included among the exhibits is a cape painted by Picasso.

+The 2012 schedule has been posted below.
 Bullfights begin with the end of Semana Santa on the Domingo de Resurección, which generally falls in April.
-From that Sunday there is a short break and then through the Feria de Abril you can see a bullfight every day.
-After the Feria there are less frequent corridas with the season practically ending before July, with the exception of late September when there are two bullfights during the Feria de San Miguel and one event to be decided on October 12th.
+From that Sunday (2012 it will be April 8th) through the Feria de Abril you can see a bullfight almost every day with the exception of a few days at the beginning.
+After the Feria there are less frequent corridas with the season practically ending around July, with the exception of mid-August and September when there are few bullfights leading up to the Feria de San Miguel.
+Generally there is one event to be decided on October 12th.
 This is the official schedule, and each year a few additional events pop up on the calendar.
+Examples from last year were a few weekends in July (novilladas) and in early September.
 Tickets can be purchased at the Plaza de Toros itself or in some of the ventas for events in the city one of which is located on Calle Tetuan in the main shopping district.
 Seats are divided into sombra, or shade which is the best option; sol, or sun which worst option where you will sweat while staring into the sun; or sol y sombra (sun and shade - you get a bit of both as the sun moves and this is a good middle ground.
 Prices will depend on your decision, the toreros and whether it is an actual corrida de toros (the big bulls and hence the better toreros) or a novillada (smaller bulls with less experienced toreros).

 .